xsdk-project/xsdk-examples/sundials/README.md

 It uses the SUNDIALS OpenMP vector for the solution data, the SUNDIALS Newton nonlinear solver to solve a nonlinear system at every time step, and the [SuperLU_DIST](https://github.com/xiaoyeli/superlu_dist) parallel sparse-direct linear solver to solve the resulting linear system.
+Jacobian data is stored in a SuperLU_DIST SuperMatrix.
 100 outputs are printed to an output file at equal time intervals, and run statistics are printed to stdout at the end.

 ## SUNDIALS + PETSc